NetLogo/NetLogo/src/main/org/nlogo/render/README.md

-code for editing items in the Interface tab (buttons and sliders and so forth)
+code for rendering turtles & patches in 2D